 Psst: Based on dermatologist input, popular reviews, and editor’s picks, we’ve also included product recommendations for each step of the routine.

-For beginners out there who don’t want to spend a lot of money, or don’t want to overwhelm their skin, this one’s for you.
-Dr. Angelo Landriscina, a dermatologist, tells us that, “All you need for your face is a gentle cleanser, moisturizer, and sunscreen, that’s really it.
-Everything else might be helpful, but it isn’t essential.”
+For beginners out there who don’t want to spend a lot of money or who don’t want to overwhelm their skin, this one’s for you.
+“All you need for your face is a gentle cleanser, moisturizer, and sunscreen; that’s really it.
+Everything else might be helpful, but it isn’t essential,” says Landriscina.

 Stick to this 5-minute or less routine to keep your skin healthy and happy.

-After (or even right next to) sunscreen, most skin professionals agree that cleansing, to remove the debris, unnecessary oils, and dead skin cells, is crucial to your routine.
-“A proper cleanse is the foundation to a good skin care routine,” says Murray.
+After (or even right next to) sunscreen, most skin professionals agree that cleansing to remove debris, unnecessary oils, and dead skin cells is crucial to your routine.
 But you probably don’t have to go as hard as you think.

 Let’s get into cleanser recommendations by skin type

 - Oily.
-CeraVe is beloved by dermatologists far and wide for a reason, and their Foaming Face Wash ($$) is no exception.
+CeraVe is beloved by dermatologists far and wide for a reason, and its Foaming Facial Cleanser ($$) is no exception.
 It cleanses and removes excess oil, but also features ceramides, niacinamide, and hyaluronic acid to protect, soothe, and hydrate.

 - Sensitive.
-Using a cream cleanser allows for you to gently clean your skin without drying or stripping it.
-We like Neutrogena Ultra Gentle Hydrating Daily Facial Cleanser ($) because it’s fragrance free and non-irritating.
+Using a cream cleanser allows you to gently clean your skin without drying or stripping it.
+We like Neutrogena Ultra Gentle Hydrating Daily Facial Cleanser ($) because it’s fragrance-free and non-irritating.